laravel/docs/helpers.md

 <a name="method-with"></a>
 #### `with()` {#collection-method}

 The `with` function returns the value it is given.
-If a `Closure` is passed as the second argument to the function, the `Closure` will be executed its result will be returned:
+If a `Closure` is passed as the second argument to the function, the `Closure` will be executed and its result will be returned:

     $callback = function ($value) {
         return (is_numeric($value)) ? $value * 2 : 0;